-Some or all of the loans in which a Fund may invest or to which a Fund may obtain exposure may contain fewer or less restrictive constraints on the borrower than certain other types of loans ("covenant-lite" loans).
+Some or all of the loans in which a Fixed Income Fund may invest or to which the Fixed Income Fund may obtain exposure may contain fewer or less restrictive constraints on the borrower than certain other types of loans ("covenant-lite" loans).
 Please see "Loan Risk --Restrictive Loan Covenants" below for more information.

 Administration of Loans.
 In certain loans, the Agent administers the terms of the Loan Agreement.
 In such cases, the Agent is normally responsible for the collection of principal and interest payments from the borrower and the apportionment of these payments to the credit of all institutions which are parties to the Loan Agreement.
-A Fund will generally rely upon the Agent or an intermediate participant to receive and forward to the Fund its portion of the principal and interest payments on the loan.
-Furthermore, unless under the terms of a participation agreement a Fund has direct recourse against the borrower, the Fund will rely on the Agent and the other members of the lending syndicate to use appropriate credit remedies against the borrower.
+A Fixed Income Fund will generally rely upon the Agent or an intermediate participant to receive and forward to the Fixed Income Fund its portion of the principal and interest payments on the loan.
+Furthermore, unless under the terms of a participation agreement a Fixed Income Fund has direct recourse against the borrower, the Fixed Income Fund will rely on the Agent and the other members of the lending syndicate to use appropriate credit remedies against the borrower.
 The Agent is typically responsible for monitoring compliance with covenants contained in the Loan Agreement based upon reports prepared by the borrower.
 The Agent usually does, but is often not obligated to, notify holders of loans of any failures of compliance.
 In certain loans such as asset-backed loans, the Agent may monitor the value of the collateral, if any, and if the value of such collateral declines, may accelerate the loan, may give the borrower an opportunity to provide additional collateral or may seek other protection for the benefit of the participants in the loan.
 The Agent is compensated by the borrower for providing these services under a Loan Agreement, and such compensation may include special fees paid upon structuring and funding the loan and other fees paid on a continuing basis.
-With respect to loans for which the Agent does not perform such administrative and enforcement functions, the Advisers will perform such tasks on behalf of the Funds, although a collateral bank will typically hold any collateral on behalf of the Funds and the other lenders pursuant to the applicable Loan Agreement.
+With respect to loans for which the Agent does not perform such administrative and enforcement functions, the Adviser will perform such tasks on behalf of a Fixed Income Fund, although a collateral bank will typically hold any collateral on behalf of the Fixed Income Fund and the other lenders pursuant to the applicable Loan Agreement.

 A financial institution's appointment as Agent may usually be terminated in the event that it fails to observe the requisite standard of care or becomes insolvent, enters Federal Deposit Insurance Corporation ("FDIC") receivership, or, if not FDIC insured, enters into bankruptcy or insolvency proceedings.
 A successor Agent would generally be appointed to replace the terminated Agent, and assets held by the Agent under the Loan Agreement should remain available to holders of loans.
-However, if assets held by the Agent for the benefit of a Fund were determined to be subject to the claims of the Agent's general creditors, a Fund might incur certain costs and delays in realizing payment on a loan, or suffer a loss of principal and/or interest.
+However, if assets held by the Agent for the benefit of a Fixed Income Fund were determined to be subject to the claims of the Agent's general creditors, the Fixed Income Fund might incur certain costs and delays in realizing payment on a loan, or suffer a loss of principal and/or interest.
 In situations involving other intermediate participants similar risks may arise.